gumaerc-testorg/17.568-spring-2017/content/pages/syllabus-and-calendar.md

 This course surveys both classic and cutting edge work on the politics of the Middle East, broadly defined.
 Topics include the causes and consequences of political and economic development, authoritarianism and democratization, the influence of social movements, the role of women in Middle Eastern politics, Islamism, terrorism, colonialism and foreign occupation, state-building, resistance and rebellion, and the Arab uprisings.
 We will cover a variety of methods and approaches to studying the Middle East: ethnographic studies, survey research, case studies, rational choice, and “big data” approaches.
 You will have the opportunity to explore your own interests further by developing a grant proposal, research paper, or by writing response papers.

 This is a graduate class, open to advanced undergraduates by permission of the instructors.
 We expect graduate-level discussion and work.
-We do not provide an overview of basic facts about politics in the Middle East and we expect students who need such an overview to do extra reading on their own time.1 The purpose of the class is to teach students how to carry out Political Science research on Middle East politics.
+We do not provide an overview of basic facts about politics in the Middle East and we expect students who need such an overview to do extra reading on their own time.{{< sup "1" >}} The purpose of the class is to teach students how to carry out Political Science research on Middle East politics.

 Assignments
 -----------